 The two parts (base and curing agent) that are mixed together must contain the correct proportions, and be allowed to stand for the recommended time – in which the co-reactant will begin to harden the epoxy resin, ready for application.
 If you require any technical support with the mixing, or standing time of epoxy paint, please contact Rawlins Paints prior to attempting to mix the two parts.

-Epoxy paint rolls to leave a smooth finish - due to being both thicker and stickier than standard floor paints – which is easy to clean and maintain high levels of hygiene.
-To create a non-slip or anti-skid coating, paint additives can be applied to ‘break-up’ the glossy surface on the second coating and add grit to the finish.
+Most epoxy paints leave a smooth finish which is easy to clean and maintain high levels of hygiene.
+To create a non-slip or anti-skid coating, paint additives can be applied to ‘break-up’ the smooth surface by the addition of anti-slip aggregate.
 This is a common process for floor areas that may get wet or slippery – such as in kitchen or food preparation areas, floor surfaces exposed to the elements, and where there may be chemical or oil spills – such as in garages and warehouses which use forklift trucks.

 Once cured, some epoxy floor paints are perfect for commercial food preparation areas.
 There are certain products that specialise in food safe versions which will not taint or ‘pollute’ unwrapped products.

 Rawlins Paints also distribute other epoxy paints, and not simply for floors.
-Epoxy paints could also be used, for example, on other domestic tasks, such as counter tops.
-On larger scale projects, they can be used on pressure vessels, pipes and recreational equipment – roller coasters and park benches for example.
+Epoxy paints could also be used, for example on larger scale projects, they can be used on pressure vessels, pipes and recreational equipment – roller coasters and park benches for example.